OllyMSkinner/Haptic_Ping/README.md

 The system uses a gate logic sequence to ensure feedback is only triggered for a valid swing:

 1. **Grip detection** — The piezo sensor on the bat is sampled at 128 Hz by the ADS1115 ADC.
 An EMA filter smooths the signal and a threshold of 0.95V triggers a press event, illuminating the piezo LED.
-2. **Position confirmation** — The IMU data-ready interrupt (GPIO 27) wakes the reader thread at each sample.
+2. **Position confirmation** — The IMU data-ready interrupt (GPIO 27) wakes the reader thread for each sample.
 The position detector checks the acceleration vector against a reference orientation using a dot product.
-After 10 consecutive valid samples the system is considered in the correct starting position and the IMU LED illuminates.
+After 10 consecutive samples that meet the predetermined threshold for correct starting position, the system is considered to be in the correct starting position and the IMU LED illuminates.
-3. **Swing analysis** — Once both grip and position are confirmed, the swing processor gates through the IMU acceleration magnitude.
+3. **Swing analysis** — Once both grip and position are confirmed, the swing processor categorises the swing vibration magnitude through the magnitude of the IMU acceleration.
 Gravity bias is removed via a rolling calibration window.
 The net linear acceleration magnitude is classified into duty cycle levels:
    - `>= 25 m/s²` → Highest Duty Cycle (long vibration burst)
    - `>= 15 m/s²` → Medium Duty Cycle (double burst)
    - `>= 10 m/s²` → Low Duty Cycle (short burst)
-4. **Haptic feedback** — The ERM motor is driven by software PWM on GPIO 18 ramping up to 80% duty cycle to avoid back-EMF spikes.
+4. **Haptic feedback** — The ERM motor is driven by software PWM on GPIO 18 ramping up to max 80% duty cycle.
 The feedback pattern plays and the system resets for the next swing.

 ---